metablaster/WindowsFirewallRuleset/docs/FAQ.md

 or public profile for your adapter, but what if these options are gone and how to get them back?

-These profile settings go missing when some privileged process has modified network profile such as 3rd party firewalls.
+These profile settings go missing when some privileged process has modified network profile such as 3rd party firewalls or by sharing your physical NIC with virtual machine virtual switch.\
+If you have configured external switch in your Hyper-V there is nothing you can do to except to stop sharing your hardware NIC with virtual switch.

-Here in this case this will happen when you run `Set-NetworkProfile.ps1` which runs only on demand, however you won't notice this problem until system is rebooted.
+Here in this repository this will also happen when you run `Set-NetworkProfile.ps1` which runs only on demand, however you won't notice this problem until system is rebooted.

 **NOTE:** In previous versions of Firewall Ruleset since v0.11.0, `Set-NetworkProfile` runs by default, however this is no longer the case in most recent versions.